ewliang/Binary-Tree-Heap/README.md

 Binary-Tree-Heap
 ================

-C++ implementation of a heap and heap sort through use of a binary tree structure.
+C++ implementation of a heap and heap sort through use of a binary tree structure via Max_Heap Implementation.

+DISCLAIMER: Project is still ongoing, and there are still a few problems.

 Problems: